tsmx/gae-env-secrets/README.md

 const secret = process.env['PASSWORD_SECRET']; // value of MY_PASSWORD from Secret Manager
 ```

+*Notes:*
-Note: Since the `getEnvSecrets` function is async you'll need to `await` the result or chain on using `.then` to be able to work with the secret values.
+- Since the `getEnvSecrets` function is async you'll need to `await` the result or chain on using `.then` to be able to work with the secret values.
 CommonJS does not support top-level await.
+- As the env var secrets are resolved at runtime of your code, any top-level code of other modules that is executed upon require/import cannot make use of the secret values and instead would see the secret references as values of the env vars.

 ## Using Secret Manager secrets in app.yaml